aiden-dai/ai-raspberry-pi4/docs/CAMERA.md

-# Use Camera
+# Use CSI Camera

-Test and use Camera
+This page is only for the use of CSI camera.

 ## Enable Camera

 Run
 ```